Speak to one of our Specialist Drink Driving Solicitors

 As you can see the disqualification can be as long as 36 months for a first time offenders and up to 60 months for a repeat offender and similar guidelines exist for drug driving and failing to provide a specimen for analysis.

-In addition to the penalties above, these offences carry a level 5 fine which can be anything up to £5000.
+In addition to the penalties above, these offences carry an unlimited fine.

 We would urge anybody charged with one of these offences to contact us to discuss the options available with a drink driving lawyer.
 There is a wide range of considerations with this type of offence and early advice can make a huge difference in the outcome.